IkeSteoger/city-explorer/README.md

 **Author**: Ike Steoger

-**Version**: 1.1.0 - completion of basic API calls with display for user 1.0.0 - repo, file creation, readme updates, etc.
+**Version**: 1.2.0 - attached backend server to frontend display & worked in a placeholder for weather 1.1.0 - completion of basic API calls with display for user 1.0.0 - repo, file creation, readme updates, etc.

 ## Overview